openstack/kolla/specs/logging-with-heka.rst

 As already mentioned HAProxy and Keepalived do not support logging to files.
-This means that some other mechanism should be used for these two services (and any other services that only suppport logging to Syslog).
+This means that some other mechanism should be used for these two services (and any other services that only support logging to Syslog).

 Our prototype has demonstrated that we can make Heka act as a Syslog server.
 This works by using Heka's ``UdpInput`` plugin with its ``net`` option set